department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-02-appt-list-usability-screenreader/conversation-guide.md

  - [ ] Let observers join with their video on.
 Each observer should come off mute and introduce themselves, and then go back on mute with video off.

-A few things I want to mention about how today's session:
+There are a few things I want to mention about today's session:

    - There are no right or wrong answers, and I won’t be offended by any opinions you express.
-We just want to hear your opinions, so that we can improve the appointments feature and make it work better for everyone.
+We just want to hear your thoughts, so that we can improve the appointment features and make it work better for everyone.

    - There’s no expectation to provide any personal information.
 Please feel free to share your thoughts and experiences at the level that’s comfortable for you.